Skip to main content

 Stuffed Crab Back

-Land crab meat mixed with seasonings and breadcrumbs, stuffed back into the crab shell and baked.
+Land crab meat mixed with seasoning and breadcrumbs, packed back into the shell and baked.

 Allergens: